Prices for 2017

 Credit card transaction payment Charges Regrettably due to increased commssion and premium charges for credit cards, we have to add 2.5% to the total if you wish to pay by credit card.
 We do not add anything for UK debit card transactions.

 With independent holidays, you choose when to travel and how long to take as extra days can be added to all of the routes.
 The peak holiday times in Scotland are July & August but if you can, we recommend you come before or after this period.
 The flowers and birds are most prolific during May and June and the autumn colours in September can be magnificent.
 The West Highland Way is very busy in late May / early June so please book well in advance if you wish to walk the route at this time.
 See the weather & seasons page for more information on when to come to Scotland.

 Our holidays are suitable for couples, friends, families and groups, but unfortunately, for safety reasons we cannot arrange certain routes for solo walkers, as even the most experienced walker can twist an ankle in an isolated spot.
 Bring a friend!
-Most routes can be arranged for groups of up to 12 or 15 people if booked well in advance.
+Most routes can be arranged for groups of up to 12 people if booked well in advance.
 Contact us for more information.